Squeezing a fixed amount of gravitational energy to arbitrarily small scales, in $U(1)$ symmetry: GAUGE CHOICE, CONSTRAINT EQUATIONS, AND SCALING

-\kern\smallbreak We will refer to this as the `blown-up picture', or the `scaled picture', for the remainder of this paper.
-We will ultimately show that, in the scaled picture, $\dlb$, $\bb$, $\cb$, and $\gamb$, measured in Sobolev norms based on the scaled coordinates, have bounds independent of $\park$ (see \expnum{Section 6}{enerineq}, especially \expnum{Theorem ??}{seqbound}).
+We will refer to this as the `blown-up picture', or the `scaled picture', for the remainder of this paper.
+We will ultimately show that, in the scaled picture, $\qudlb$, $\qubb$, $\qucb$, and $\qugamb$ have bounds independent of $\qupark$ (see \quEEEenerineq, especially \quEEEseqbound).

-Note that, as already mentioned after (\csiscalcdef\ -- \csiscalvdef) above, two scalings occur concurrently: a {\it geometric\/} scaling of the coordinates and (implicitly) of the components of the $2 + 1$ metric $\meth$, together with (due to the factors of $\park^{-\iota}$ and $\park^{-2\iota}$ in (\lfscalcdef\ -- \lfscalgamdef)) a nongeometric renormalization of $\gamma$ and certain metric components of the (implicitly re-scaled) $\meth$.
-Because of this nongeometric renormalization, $\bb$ and $\cb$ are no longer the components of the metric in the scaled coordinates.
-For convenience we multiply $\meth$ by $\park$ to define the {\it scaled metric\/} $\hbar = \park \meth$, which together with its inverse is given with respect to $\sb,\,\xb,\,\vb$ by
+The scaling in Definition \ref{scalquantdef} involves both a geometric scaling of the coordinates and a subsequent nongeometric scaling of $\qugamma$, $\qumeta$, $\qumetb$, and $\qumetc$.
+We define for convenience the {\it scaled metric\/} $\quhbar = \qupark\qumeth$, which together with its inverse is given with respect to $\qusb$, $\quxb$, $\quvb$ by